digitallysavvy/agora-signaling-demo/GUIDE.md

 ```

-The new CSS styles set the `#container` to 100% of the `view-width` and `view-height` and defines a class `.user` for all user `<div />`'s to share.
-The new styles also contain a two classes for adding scaling and rotation animations to `<div/>` elements, and a class to fade a div to 25% opacity.
+The new CSS styles set the `#container` to 100% of the `view-width` and `view-height` and defines a class `.user` for all user `<div />` elements to share.
+The new styles also contain two classes for adding scaling and rotation animations to `<div/>` elements and a class to fade a div to 25% opacity.

 ## UI.js
-Now that we have the HTML/DOM structure laid out, and have defined our styles we are ready to add in the JS.
-Create a new file [`ui.js`](ui.js) and the code below.
+Now that we have the HTML/DOM structure laid out and have defined our styles, we are ready to add in the JS.
+Create a new file [`ui.js`](ui.js) and add the code below.

 ```javascript
 import './style.css'